 - Light cleaning.
-No point restocking a dusty shelf, so a bit of wiping is expected at times.
+No point restocking a dusty shelf, so a bit of wiping will be appreciated.

 - People’s stories.
 It’s often a relevant part of helping them with their stuff.
 Also, clients like chatting to people who are impartial yet trusted.
 That’s you!
 Like a hairdresser, but for their stuff.

 If that all sounds suitable, it’s time to do some ground work

 Social Media decluttering and organising groups.
 Also follow some local PO organisations for tips and possible employment opportunities.
 That includes ours.